As a little girl, I never thought about my lips. They were just there and necessitated chapstick.

 I vividly remember playing miniature golf, as a Sophomore (or Freshman), with a bunch of friends and a boy named T referenced me my lips as BJLs.
 I flipped my shit.
 I literally reached down at whatever hole we were at, grabbed my colored golf ball, and threw it at his face.
 Mind you, I’d been a softball player for at least 8 years, so I kinda knew how to throw the golf ball.
 It landed square on his chin, he was livid.
 He did nothing to retaliate, but it kinda got awkward after that.
 I don’t really remember much of the golfing after that, probably because I didn’t have my golf ball anymore.

-My whole point in describing these pivotal moments of my harassment (I feel guilty using such a harsh word, but maybe it is correct) is because, just recently I’ve come to terms with my lips and have started to enjoy them.
+My whole point in describing these pivotal moments of my harassment (I feel guilty using such a harsh word, but maybe it is correct) is because just recently I’ve come to terms with my lips and have started to enjoy them.
 Get your mind out of the gutter.
 I’m not so shy about wearing statement color lipsticks, or lipstick in general.

-I’ve been a strictly chapstick and sometimes lip gloss type of girl for most of my life.
+I’ve been a strict chapstick and sometimes lip gloss type of girl for most of my life.
 I have tons of lip glosses, but I always forget them or go straight to my Chapstick.
 I never wanted to bring attention to what was already something that stood out, which is obviously an overstatement, but is how I felt because of the years of teasing.
 These days, I’ll joke that “I grew into my lips.”
 As I’ve matured (re: gained weight) they look much more proportionate to my face.

 One random day at Nordstrom, years ago, I really wanted to branch out with my lip color.
 I let the MAC girl convince me to buy a red lip liner and lipstick.
 I’m pretty sure Gwen Stefani had a huge impact on this decision.
 I think it literally took me about a month to actually use them.
 I did and it wasn’t so bad, but they didn’t get used much more after that.
 Don’t get me wrong, in high school, I’d wear lipstick to prom, but I always made sure they used a very neutral color – nothing vibrant was calling unwanted attention to my lips!